NDZL/DevconReaction/README.md

 #FEATURES

 - Triggers Start Scan by pushing a button
-- Receives DW intent output and print it on the screen
+- Receives DW intent output and prints it on the screen

 # Getting Started